villares/DesignByNumbers-alphabet/README.md

 As I was reading Maeda's Design By Numbers book for my master's degree about a year ago I was amazed by a set of DBN letter "commands" [written by Peter Cho](https://twitter.com/johnmaeda/status/1120021496733347840), available as a `.dbn` code file as well, so I didn't have to type them out, so I  wrote a sketch that would translate them into Processing equivalents (sort of).

-Lately I  also tried my hand with [fontstruct.com](https://fontstruct.com) and made some derivative fonts.
+Lately I  also [tried my hand with fontstruct](https://fontstruct.com/fontstructors/159258/villares) and made some derivative fonts.

 ### Processing Python Mode

 ![sample_parse](https://raw.githubusercontent.com/villares/DesignByNumbers-alphabet/master/parse_dbn_letters/sample_parse.png)

-- Code to parse the `dbnletters.dbn` file creating letter drawing functions in Processing Python Mode: [parse_dbn_letters](https://github.com/villares/DesignByNumbers-alphabet/tree/master/parse_dbn_letters)
+- Code to parse the `dbnletters.dbn` file defining letter drawing functions in Processing Python Mode at execution time: [parse_dbn_letters](https://github.com/villares/DesignByNumbers-alphabet/tree/master/parse_dbn_letters)

-- Code that generates, from the `dbnletters.dbn` data, [dbn_letters.py](https://github.com/villares/DesignByNumbers-alphabet/tree/master/dbn_letters_example/dbn_letters.py) for use with Processing Python Mode: [generate_dbn_letters_py](https://github.com/villares/DesignByNumbers-alphabet/tree/master/generate_dbn_letters_py)
+- Code that generates, also from the `dbnletters.dbn` data, a static module [dbn_letters.py](https://github.com/villares/DesignByNumbers-alphabet/tree/master/dbn_letters_example/dbn_letters.py) for use with Processing Python Mode: [generate_dbn_letters_py](https://github.com/villares/DesignByNumbers-alphabet/tree/master/generate_dbn_letters_py)

 - An example sketch using the generated code: [dbn_letters_example](https://github.com/villares/DesignByNumbers-alphabet/tree/master/dbn_letters_example)